julielo/Inhabitent/themes/inhabitent/README.md

 * This project: as frustrating as it is, it is also satisfying figuring out how to work with this tool.

+* Throughout this project, I noticed I was applying the knowledge I gained up to this point and was more comfortable with what I was working with.

 ## Difficulties
 * Aside from the amount of work involved in coding and styling, I also encountered issues where my stylesheets would not load (Gulp crashed at least once) which hampered my progress in completing this project.